sublee/subl.ee/resume.md

 [Profiling][], 2014--2018
 :   Developed a Python profiler with an interactive TUI inspired by [the Unity
     profiler][unity-profiler].
-On GitHub, this project has been starred by 3k people.
-Also, it was the 3rd daily trending repository on Sep 22, 2014.
+It was the 3rd daily trending repository in GitHub on Sep 22, 2014.

 [profiling]: https://github.com/what-studio/profiling
 [unity-profiler]: https://docs.unity3d.com/Manual/ProfilerWindow.html